can dogs eat blueberries

 The Safest Way to Give Blueberries to Dogs

-The safest way to give blueberries to your dog is to give a few clean fresh blueberries.
+The safest way to give blueberries to your dog is to clean them first and only offer a few at a time.
 Dogs should never be fed the blueberry stem or leaves.

-One or two medium-sized blueberries is plenty for a small dog, three to four for a medium-sized dog, and five to six blueberries for a large dog.
+One or two medium-sized blueberries are plenty for a small dog, three to four for a medium-sized dog, and five to six blueberries for a large dog.

 Can Dogs Be Allergic to Blueberries?